Romania–Russia relations: Romania–Soviet Union relations (1945/47–1990)

-Perhaps because of Ceausescu's uncooperative attitude, a 1980 Romanian attempt to secure supplies of energy and raw materials from the Soviet Union and other Comecon countries failed when those countries demanded world market prices and payment in hard currency.
+Perhaps because of Ceaușescu's uncooperative attitude, a 1980 Romanian attempt to secure supplies of energy and raw materials from the Soviet Union and other Comecon countries failed when those countries demanded world market prices and payment in hard currency.
 Nor would the Soviet Union guarantee that it would increase or even maintain existing levels of oil exports to Romania for the following year.